 If you are a pre-registration nurse in the UK

 The deadline for you to sit the Occupational Structured Clinical Examination (OSCE) has been extended to 31 December 2020.

 All UK Visa Application Centres (VACs) are closed.
 For updates to the status of VACs in your country, contact:

 - TLS contact if you’re in Europe, Africa and parts of the Middle East

 - VFS global for all other countries

-In some areas the UK cannot send visa vignettes across some borders and routes due to border restrictions.
+In some areas UKVI cannot send visa vignettes across borders and routes due to restrictions.